Storytelling Project:

 Trip 6 - Gem, Grinnell and Salamander Glaciers

-7 hrs of travel, one day, 10 miles, 2,700’ gain, three glaciers
+7 hrs of travel, one day, 10 miles, 2,700’ gain, two glaciers, one glacieret (Gem)

 First trip of 2023!
 Joined by my friend Jonathan Marquis, an artist and mountaineer, and his partner Erin.
 We’d all been to Grinnell but hadn’t been up to Gem before and it was beautiful to get the view from the top!
 Also saw a herd of mountain goats and three bighorn sheep.